djhindley/beautiful-jekyll/aboutapp.md

 ---
 ![app_screen1.png]({{site.baseurl}}/img/app_screen1.png)

-A web-based app is available that is designed to accompany the forthcoming book on claims reserving in general insurance, described here.
+A web-based app is available that is designed to accompany the forthcoming book on claims reserving in general insurance.
+This is an open-source app which is intended only as an educational aid, rather than professional reserving software.
+It is made available under the GNU license, available [here](http://www.gnu.org/licenses/).

 1. The app can be accessed [here](https://www.davidjhindley.com/shiny/claimsreserving).
 Copy this link if you wish to access the app directly from your browser in future.
 2. The app contains examples explained in the book for Chain Ladder, Mack, Bootstrap, Merz-Wuthrich, as well as a further example on the use of copula for aggregation of stochastic reserving results across multiple classes.